Help to Buy 101: Help to Buy explained

 The government provides a loan of up to 20% of the home, so the purchaser only needs to raise a 5% deposit, with a 75% mortgage making up the rest.
 As the equity loan counts towards your deposit, you may be able to take out a mortgage where you might otherwise struggle.
 This also means that you don’t have to take out a costly 95% mortgage.

-The only difference is that, to reflect the current property prices in the capital, the government increased the upper limit for the equity loan from 20% to 40%, enabling buyers to get a foot on the property ladder within Greater London.
+The only difference from standard Help to Buy is that, to reflect the current property prices in the capital, the government increased the upper limit for the equity loan from 20% to 40%, enabling buyers to get a foot on the property ladder within Greater London.
 The buyer is still only required to raise a 5% deposit, with a 55% mortgage to make up the rest.

 The Help to Buy equity loan is a government backed scheme which helps buyers who can’t quite afford to buy a property outright.
 Because of this, there are some specific eligibility criteria that you need to meet: